-The Internship and Seminar comprises of 150 hours of internship and seminar over seven weeks, broken down as follows: Twenty (20) hours prior to the internship placement on preparatory sessions on the broader social, historical and political context of South Africa, expectations of and ethics of the internship; 120 hours (over five weeks) at the internship placement and; 10 hours on a seminar scheduled concurrently with the internship placement.
-The internship seminar, conducted in English, is taught by the SIT's Academic Director or Internship Coordinator assigned by SIT.
+The Internship and Seminar comprises of 180 hours over seven weeks, broken down as follows: Twenty (20) hours of seminar prior to the internship placement on preparatory sessions on the broader social, historical and political context of Kenya, expectations of and ethics of the internship; 120 hours (over five weeks) at the internship placement and; 10 hours on a seminar scheduled concurrently with the internship placement.
+The Internship Seminar, conducted in English, is taught by the SIT's Academic Director or Internship Coordinator assigned by SIT.